 Read and write industry-standard data file formats, such as N-port Touchstone.
-Cascade and use S-parameters data for designing an RF network.
+Cascade S-parameters and use S-parameter data to design RF networks.

 Perform frequency-domain analysis of RF networks to compute metrics such as VSWR, gain, and group delay.
 Calculate input and output reflection coefficients, stability factors, and noise figure for cascaded components.